Šibenik: 20th century

-During World War I, the Austro-Hungarian navy used the port facilities here, and the light cruisers and destroyers which escaped the Allied force after the battle of Cape Rodoni (or Gargano) returned to safety here, where some battleships were based.
-After the war Šibenik was occupied by the Kingdom of Italy until 12 June 1921.
+During World War I, the Austro-Hungarian navy used the port facilities of Šibenik, and the light cruisers and destroyers which escaped the Allied force after the battle of Cape Rodoni (or Gargano) returned to safety in the city, where some battleships were based.
+After the war Šibenik was occupied by the Kingdom of Italy until 12 June 1921 within the framework of the occupation of the eastern Adriatic.
 As a result of the Treaty of Rapallo, the Italians gave up their claim to the city and it became a part of the Kingdom of Serbs, Croats and Slovenes.
-After the World War I, the exodus of the Dalmatian Italians from the city began.
+After World War I, the exodus of the Dalmatian Italians from the city began.
 During World War II, Šibenik was annexed by Italy and was part of the Italian Governorate of Dalmatia from 1941 to 1943 being part of the province of Zara.
 Communist partisans liberated Šibenik on 3 November 1944.

 After World War II it became a part of the SFR Yugoslavia until Croatia declared independence in 1991.

-During the Croatian War of Independence (1991–95), Šibenik was heavily attacked by the Yugoslav National Army and Serbian paramilitary troops.
+During the Croatian War of Independence (1991–95), Šibenik was heavily attacked by the Yugoslav People's Army and Serbian paramilitary troops.
 Although under-armed, the nascent Croatian army and the people of Šibenik managed to defend the city.
 The battle lasted for six days (16–22 September), often referred to as the "September battle".
 The bombings damaged numerous buildings and monuments, including the dome of the Šibenik Cathedral of St James and the 1870-built theatre building.

 In an August 1995 military operation, the Croatian Army defeated the Serb forces and reconquered the occupied areas, which allowed the region to recover from the war and continue to develop as the centre of Šibenik-Knin county.
 Since then, the damaged areas of the city have been fully restored.

 Climate

 Šibenik has a mediterranean climate (Csa), with mild, humid winters and hot, dry summers.
 January and February are the coldest months, July and August are the hottest months.
 In July the average maximum temperature is around 30 °C. The Köppen Climate Classification subtype for this climate is "Csa" (Mediterranean Climate).

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 77 m was 39.4 C, on 10 August 2017.
+The coldest temperature was -11.0 C, on 10 February 1956.